 To achieve an overall pass, candidates need to score a rounded credit-weighted average of 50 or more across the dissertation synopsis and assessed essays, and a mark of 50 or more in the dissertation.

-The dissertation is the sole component of this degree and it is read by one external and one internal examiner.
-The external is an expert in the field in which the dissertation is written.
+The dissertation or thesis is the sole component of these degrees and it is read by one external and one internal examiner.
+The external is an expert in the field in which the dissertation/thesis is written.

 Who to contact